 Now that we've clarified the difference between a classic automobile and an old one let's discuss why these problem cars are so important to us.

-Odometer readings over 100k are considered high mileage units.
-The big problem is when this type of mileage is partnered up with an unknown maintenance history.
+What do professional mechanics consider high miles?
+We consider odometer readings over 100k a high mileage unit.
+However, a big problem exists when this type of mileage becomes partnered up with an unknown maintenance history.
+This is why the used car inspection process remains so important.

 Industry experts refer to these money pits as an entry-level vehicle.